falihgoz/falihgoz.github.io/_pages/about.md

   image_circular: true # crops the image to make it circular
   address: >

 news: true # includes a list of news items
 latest_posts: false # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+# Welcome!

-Welcome!
-I am a PhD candidate at [Federation University Australia, Australia](https://federation.edu.au/), and I am also affiliated with [CSIRO's Data61](https://research.csiro.au/cybersecurity-quantum-systems/).
-During my candidature, I have been supported by the [Data61 PhD Scholarship](https://www.csiro.au/en/careers/scholarships-student-opportunities/postgraduate-programs-and-scholarships/data61-scholarships).
+I am a **Seasonal Academic** at [Federation University Australia](https://federation.edu.au/).
+I completed my **PhD in IT** at Federation University, supported by the [Data61 PhD Scholarship](https://www.csiro.au/en/careers/scholarships-student-opportunities/postgraduate-programs-and-scholarships/data61-scholarships).

-I hold a Master of Technology degree from [Federation University Australia, Australia](https://federation.edu.au/), specializing in enterprise systems and business analytics.
-Before that, I completed my Bachelor of Computer Science from [Brawijaya University, Indonesia](https://ub.ac.id/).
+I also hold a **Master of Technology** in Enterprise Systems and Business Analytics from Federation University, and a **Bachelor of Computer Science** from [Brawijaya University, Indonesia](https://ub.ac.id/).

-I am interested in the fields of `Artificial Intelligence, Graph Learning, and Anomaly Detection`.
-Recently, my research has been centred around harnessing the capabilities of graph neural networks to detect anomalies.
-In the past year, I have been actively applying this technique to different domains, such as cyber-physical systems and the detection of brain diseases.

-E-mail: `f.falih.outlook.com; f.febrinanto@federation.edu.au; falih.febrinanto@data61.csiro.au`
+My research interests include:

+- Signal Processing
+- Artificial Intelligence
+- Graph Learning
+- Anomaly Detection

+I have been developing novel approaches for classification and anomaly detection, applying these techniques to domains such as **cyber-physical systems**, **audio signal processing**, and **brain disease detection**.

+📧 Contact:
+`f.falih.outlook.com` | `f.febrinanto@federation.edu.au`